 In the financial services industry, blockchain looms as a large but distant and somewhat mysterious presence.
 A few forward-thinking bankers take it seriously and are trying to figure out how to turn it to their own advantage.… Read the rest

 I’m a stringer for VentureBeat this week at the #Money2020 conference, looking for good stories about blockchain.
 Here’s one about how Overstock.com is about to offer stock (in itself) via T0, its Bitcoin-based equities trading platform.
-(Just don’t call it an exchange, even though it is.)
-Official news announcement to come tomorrow.… Read the rest
+(Just don’t call it an exchange, even though it is.)… Read the rest

 A lot of us sort of expected CES 2016 to reveal a new, more practical side to the consumer electronics industry.

 Guess again.
 Despite a looming global economic slowdown, the devaluation of tech-company unicorns, and the fact that everybody already has as many smartphones, tablets, and wrist gadgets as they need, CES continued to show us the same cavalcade of craziness and excess that it always has.… Read the rest

 In this week’s episode, we talk with Kakul Srivastava, the VP of product management for GitHub.

 We caught up with her recently to talk about how GitHub has evolved into a platform (and what it means to be a platform), how the company figures out which new features and products to build, and the role of open source software in stimulating innovation.… Read the rest